-In addition, with an aim to spread and establish a corporate ethical culture, the ACRC publishes ACRC Ethics & Compliance Management Briefs that provides companies with latest ethical management information at home and abroad.
-The commission is now working on the development of a program on ethical management and compliance to support state-owned enterprises in autonomously preventing, detecting, and improving their corruption risks.
+In addition, with an aim to spread and establish a corporate ethical culture, the ACRC publishes ACRC Integrity & Ethics Compliance Management Briefs that provides companies, economic organizations and academia, etc. with latest ethical management information at home and abroad every month.
+The commission is now working on the development and education of the Integrity & Ethics Compliance Program Guidelines to support state-owned enterprises and private enterprises in autonomously preventing, detecting, and improving their corruption risks.